 Periodic inspections should be conducted for external hazards like these and should be eliminated from time to time.
 This would make sure they don’t become a threat to your building in the event of an earthquake.

 To make a building earthquake resistant, it is vital to use the TMT bars.
-Kairali TMT steel bars are the industry leading No.1 TMT Bar in Kerala and South India.
+Kairali TMT offers one of the best TMT steel bars in Kerala.
 Our TMT steel bars are made with German EQR technology, which can absorb the energy waves released during an earthquake.